San Francisco Travel Guide

 -Explore San Francisco's Chinatown, the oldest of its kind in the US.

--Play prisoner at the formidable island-fortress of Alcatraz.
+-Visit the formidable island-fortress of Alcatraz.

 -Admire panoramic views of the cityscape from Coit Tower.

 -Visit San Francisco's most iconic landmark, the Golden Gate Bridge.

 -Go sightseeing on the famous cable cars, the only moving National Historical Monument in the US.

 -Enjoy leisurely meals and shopping sprees at Fisherman's Wharf.

 -Relish thrills at the Six Flags Discovery Kingdom.

 -Walk along Lombard Street, 'the crookedest street in the world'.

 San Francisco boasts enough attractions to fill multiple holidays, but those wanting to travel further afield will find many glorious sights close by.
 The Napa Valley beckons wine lovers; the giant redwoods can be visited in Muir Woods and the Redwood National and State Park; and even the expanses of Yosemite National Park are within reach for a weekend getaway.